GL-Li/vimwiki/Rust_language.md

 > Programming in a functional style often includes using functions as values by passing them in arguments, returning them from other functions, assigning them to variables for later execution, and so forth.

-### 13.1. closure: anonymous functions that capture their environment
+### 13.1. closure: anonymous functions that capture variables from their environment

 **closure definition**: a closure can take in environment variables without setting them as arguments as normal functions do.